fietsknecht/minipos/README.md

 # minipos
-Minimal POS system in BASIC
+Minimal POS system for Atari ST in HiSoft BASIC